Preparedness is everyone's job

 How to get important information in your community and how to talk to family members should you become separated.
 To be fully informed:

-Know what your area’s emergency alerting radio station is.
-Make sure to have a portable radio with extra batteries so your family has access to important information about emergency response efforts in your community.
+Know your area’s emergency alerting radio station.
+Make sure to have a portable radio with extra batteries so you have access to important information about emergency response efforts in your community.

 Keep a touch-tone home phone that does not require plugging into an electric outlet.
 After a disaster, cell phones and wireless phones may not be working and if the power is out phones that require an electrical plug in won't work either.
 Home phones that only require a plug into the phone service line will work even if the power is out.